Afro-Grenadians

 Afro-Grenadians or Black Grenadians are Grenadian people who have ancestry from any of the Black racial groups of Africa.
-This term is not generally recognised by Grenadians or indeed Caribbeans.
+This term is not generally recognised by Grenadians.
 They usually refer to themselves simply as 'Grenadians' or 'Caribbean'.
-The term was first coined by an African Americans history professor, John Henrik Clarke (1915–1998), in his piece entitled A Note on Racism in History.
+The term was coined by African American history professor John Henrik Clarke (1915–1998) in his piece entitled A Note on Racism in History.
 The term may also refer to a Grenadian of African ancestry.
 Social interpretations of race are mutable rather than deterministic and neither physical appearance nor ancestry are used straightforwardly to determine whether a person is considered a Black Grenadian.
 According to the 2012 Census, 82% of Grenada's population is Black, 13% is mixed European and black and 2% is of Indian origin.
 (Europeans are less than 1% of the population.)